 This village, which was previously inaccessible, is now accessible, among other things, as a direct result of the completion of the Karakoram Highway.
-Alongside the winding Hunza River and full of beautiful landscapes including the high peaks of Gojal and glaciers make it one of the most magical places in Pakistan.
+The winding Hunza River and full of beautiful landscapes including the high peaks of Gojal and glaciers make it one of the most magical places in Pakistan.

-With a meager population of around 900 individuals, Passu comprises 98 households, with the local people mainly speaking a language called Wakhi, which is an Indo-European language.
-To the north of the village you will find the famous Passu Cones (20,033 feet) also called Tupopdan besides Passu Sar, Shispare Sar and Batura.
+With a meager population of around 900 individuals, Passu comprises 98 households, with the local people, mainly speaking a language called Wakhi, which is an Indo-European language.
+To the north of the village, you will find the famous Passu Cones (20,033 feet) also called Tupopdan besides Passu Sar, Shispare Sar, and Batura.

 Elders in the area claim that there were once over 300 households in the Pass, many of which were submerged and destroyed.
 Some remnants of the old Pass can still be seen when visiting the area.

-Visitors usually tend to get out of their vehicles, stand in the middle of the wide and long paved road and click memorable photos with the big passu cones in the background.
+Visitors usually tend to get out of their vehicles, stand in the middle of the wide and long paved road, and click memorable photos with the big Passu Cones in the background.
 Once you’ve captured the serenity of this place on camera, you may want to explore more adventurous spots.

-For this, you can make your way to the Hussaini Bridge, which is also named as one of the most dangerous bridges in the world!
+For this, you can make your way to the Hussaini Bridge, which is also named one of the most dangerous bridges in the world!
 Suspended over the Hunza River, the Hussaini Bridge is a long bridge made up of wooden planks and ropes for support.

 Another very exciting adventure you can indulge in while visiting the Passu Cones is the Pass Glacier trek.
 If you want to start your trek, you can choose to drive or walk from the main Karakoram Highway Road.
-Along the way you will pass peaceful looking villages and the majestic Lake Borith to add to the list of beautiful places to appreciate in the Pass.
+Along the way, you will pass peaceful-looking villages and the majestic Lake Borith to add to the list of beautiful places to appreciate in the Pass.

 After walking for a while, you should see the Passu glacier from a distance and marvel at its beauty.
 Once you are close to the glacier, you can choose when to stop or there is a route that takes you to the glacier itself.
 Depending on your strength and the level of adventure you want to indulge in, you can decide for yourself!
 If you want to enter the glacier, we recommend that you have a guide with you who can provide you with a safe way over it.

 If you are a foodie and want to enjoy popular dishes across Pakistan, you must try Apricot Pies from Glacier Breeze Restaurant in Passu.
-This restaurant is the perfect place to stop, eat and enjoy the wonderful views that Passu has to offer.
+This restaurant is the perfect place to stop, eat, and enjoy the wonderful views that Passu has to offer.
 Made with local ingredients, visit the restaurant earlier in the day for a warm cake to pair with a warm cup of tea.